What Does it Take to Be a Medical or Health Services Manager?

 Featured schools near , edit

-These are the skills Medical and Health Services Managers say are the most useful in their careers:
+When polled, Medical and Health Services Managers say the following skills are most frequently used in their jobs:

 Speaking: Talking to others to convey information effectively.